 In order to coordinate these services, each ASC elects officers.
-These officers include a Chairman, Vice-Chairman, Secretary, and Treasurer.
+These officers include a Chairman, a Vice-Chairman, a Secretary, a Treasurer, and an

+Area Service Representative.
+The Area Service Representative (ASR), serves his Area just as a GSR serves his Group; and like the GSR he is an important line in the chain which binds each member to the whole of N.A.
 The Chairman conducts the monthly meetings and is responsible for correspondence; the Vice-Chairman coordinates subcommittee functions; the Secretary keeps an accurate record of what occurs at each meeting; and the Treasurer keeps track of the finances.
 Their functions and responsibilities are very similar to those of the group officers.
 These officers are elected yearly from among the active General Service Representatives.
 They do not normally represent any group and have no vote in the committee.